llliamll/LIL_MVP/README.md

 Lean Innovation Lab Spring 2024 | Carnegie Mellon University

-This is the repo for the USAF-507 project MVP
+This is the repo for the USAF-507 project MVP.
+To run, modify, or test the code just clone and open the entire directory in android studio.